vishaldhanvijay/simple-python-website/README.md

 # Simple Python Website Project

 ## General
-This is a Simple Python Website Project that can be used for prototyping web services.
+This is a Simple Python Website Project that can be used for prototyping modern web services.
 This application is not very scalable nor data secure and thus should not be used in production.

 The project uses